cloudfoundry-incubator/kubecf/dev/kube/unsupported/README.md

 ### Postprocessing

-The tools `extent` and `sequence` can post process a sequence/event file.
+The tools `extent` and `sequence` can post-process a sequence/event file.
 Invoked with the path to the sequence/event file they respectively return (on `stdout`)